Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Abstract

 \section{Abstract}

-Although Federated Learning (FL) enables global model training across clients without compromising their raw data, existing Federated Averaging (FedAvg)-based methods suffer from the problem of low inference performance, especially for unevenly distributed data among clients.
-This is mainly because i) FedAvg initializes client models with the same global models, which makes the local training hard to escape from the local search for optimal solutions; and ii) by averaging model parameters in a coarse manner, FedAvg eclipses the individual characteristics of local models.
-To address such issues that strongly limit the inference capability of FL, we propose a novel and effective FL paradigm named FedMR (Federated Model Recombination).
-Unlike conventional FedAvg-based methods, the cloud server of FedMR shuffles each layer of collected local models and recombines them to achieve new models for local training on clients.
-Due to the diversified initialization models for clients coupled with fine-grained model recombination, FedMR can converge to a well-generalized global model for all the clients, leading to a superior inference performance.
-Experimental results show that, compared with state-of-the-art FL methods, FedMR can significantly improve inference accuracy in a quicker manner without exposing client privacy.
+Although Federated Learning (FL) enables global model training across clients without compromising their raw data, due to the unevenly distributed data among clients, existing Federated Averaging (FedAvg)-based methods suffer from the problem of low inference performance.
+Specifically, different data distributions among clients lead to various optimization directions of local models.
+Aggregating local models usually results in a low-generalized global model, which performs worse on most of the clients.
+To address the above issue, inspired by the observation from a geometric perspective that a well-generalized solution is located in a flat area rather than a sharp area, we propose a novel and heuristic FL paradigm named FedMR (Federated Model Recombination).
+The goal of FedMR is to guide the recombined models to be trained towards a flat area.
+Unlike conventional FedAvg-based methods, in FedMR, the cloud server recombines collected local models by shuffling each layer of them to generate multiple recombined models for local training on clients rather than an aggregated global model.
+Since the area of the flat area is larger than the sharp area, when local models are located in different areas, recombined models have a higher probability of locating in a flat area.
+When all recombined models are located in the same flat area, they are optimized towards the same direction.
+We theoretically analyze the convergence of model recombination.
+Experimental results show that, compared with state-of-the-art FL methods, FedMR can significantly improve the inference accuracy without exposing the privacy of each client.